NWChemEx-Project/DeveloperTools/dox/doxygen.md

 -------------------------------

-To aid in documenting Doxygen provides a host of keywords (triggered by either a "\" or "@" character *e.g.* `\param` or `@param`).
+To aid in documenting Doxygen provides a host of keywords (triggered by either a "@" character *e.g.* `@param`; for consistency please do not use the alternative syntax of that uses a "\" character).
 By far the most useful ones are shown in the following code example, which should be taken as a minimal acceptable standard.

 ```
-\verbatim
+@verbatim
-/** \brief This is the brief description of fake function 1.
+/** @brief This is the brief description of fake function 1.

     Fake function 1 demonstrates the bare minimal documentation standards.
 This
     is the detailed description that will show up in the documentation.

-    \param[in] Param1 The first parameter; it's read-only.
+    @param[in] Param1 The first parameter; it's read-only.

-    \param[out] Param2 The second parameter; it's going to be written to.
+    @param[out] Param2 The second parameter; it's going to be written to.

-    \param[in,out] Param3 The third parameter; it's going to be read from and
+    @param[in,out] Param3 The third parameter; it's going to be read from and
         written to.

-    \returns Whatever this function returns.
+    @returns Whatever this function returns.

-    \tparam T The type this function takes.
+    @tparam T The type this function takes.
 It should satisfy XXX concept.

-    \throws std::runtime_error Throws if some condition is tripped.
+    @throws std::runtime_error Throws if some condition is tripped.
 Weak
                                exception guarantee.
  */
  template<typename T>
  int function1(int Param1, int& Param2, int& Param3);
- \endverbatim
+ @endverbatim
  ```

  Obviously the real documentation should be more helpful, but this illustrates